 The Spanish Mission San Luis Rey de Francia, founded in 1798, was the first European settlement close to present day Oceanside.
 A resort community came to flourish in this area because of pleasant temperatures and the 1883 completion of a railway linking San Bernardino and San Diego.

 In Oceanside, temperatures reach 90 degrees an average of approximately one time a year.
-August average daily high and low temperatures are 74 and 64 degrees Fahrenheit.
-January average daily high and low temperatures are 64 and 45 degrees Fahrenheit.
+August average daily high and low temperatures are 74 and 64 degrees respectively.
+January average daily high and low temperatures are 64 and 45 degrees.
 Oceanside receives about 11 inches of precipitation per year.

 Arts and Leisure

 Arts and entertainment attractions in Oceanside include:

 - The Oceanside Museum of Art.

 - Oceanside Pier, the longest on the west coast at 1,954 feet.

 - The California Surf Museum.